alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ```

 These bindings don't just appear in tracepoints; you can get to them from anywhere in Ruby.
-Whenever you call the globally available [`binding` method][binding_meth], you get a new binding with a copy of the current context, which you can then pass around like any any variable.
+Whenever you call the globally available [`binding` method][binding_meth], you get a new binding with a copy of the current context, which you can then pass around like any other value.
-This allows us to break a bunch of rules.
+This gives us a way to break a bunch of rules.

 Here's an example of a program that doesn't work: